sakamies/built-in-accessibility/README.md

 Groups fields together both visually and for screen readers.

-### `<input>, <select>, <textarea>`
+### `<label>`, `<input>, <select>, <textarea>`

+- When you associate a label with an input (input, select, textarea) element, the label gets announced by screen readers.
+- With labels you get increased click area.
+When you click on the label, focus moves to the associated input element.
-- Focusable, so a nyone using a screen reader, keyboard or anything else without a pointer (like a mouse or a finger) can understand where on the page they are at.
+- Focusable, so anyone using a screen reader, keyboard or anything else without a pointer (like a mouse or a finger) can understand where on the page they are at.
 - Screen reader users can get a list of all form elements
 - Type attribute can give you additional features, like a specific keyboard or a different way to select input content.

-### `<label>`

-- When you associate a label with an input (input, select, textarea) element, the label gets announced by screen readers.
-- Increased click area.
-When you click on the label, focus moves to the associated input element.

-### `<progress>`
+- Standard controls accross platforms, include a large number of conventions that you should follow and be careful not to override when doing custom impelementation
+  - Text editing, selections, copy & paste etc etc.

 ## Interactive elements